Home2025-09-10T01:34:27+00:00

 Spine with and without scoliosis

-Scoliosis is a progressive sideways curve of the spine, usually in a “C” or “S” shape.
-The spine normally has natural curves from the side but should look straight from the back.
-Signs may include uneven shoulders or hips, a visible spine curve, a forward lean or hunch, or back pain.
+Scoliosis is a condition where the spine develops an abnormal sideways curve, often taking the shape of a “C” or an “S.” While the spine naturally curves when viewed from the side, it should appear straight from the back.
+Common signs can include uneven shoulders or hips, a visible spinal curve, leaning forward, hunching, or persistent back pain.

 What is Scoliosis?